hellerve/ptolemy/README.md

 worth it to investigate whether it is suited as an intermediate representation for a compiler, similar to the god-awful LLVM IR, but more readable.

+* [The use of subroutines in programmes](http://www.laputan.org/pub/papers/wheeler.pdf) by **David J. Wheeler** (1952)

+It is sometimes baffling to me now that practices that are now very much the norm have not always been the norm.
+Of course I rationally know this to be the case, but it is still surprising when a paper like this one catches me off-guard.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)